markusdemedeiros/markusdemedeiros/README.md

 #### Contact me!

-If your project sounds like the above, or you're just in the market for a relentless Haskell nutjob, [hit me up on my site](https://www.markusde.ca)!
+If your project sounds like the above, or you're just in the market for a relentless Haskell sycophant, [hit me up on my site](https://www.markusde.ca)!

 <!--